Mista (footballer): Toronto FC

 After only two official goals for Deportivo in two seasons, Mista signed with Toronto FC of Major League Soccer on 6 July 2010, in a deal running until the end of the season.
 He first took the field in a friendly against Bolton Wanderers on the 21st, and made his competitive debut in a 1–1 draw against FC Dallas also at BMO Field three days later.
 His only goal came on 17 August, in a 2–1 home win over Cruz Azul in the CONCACAF Champions League.

 On 24 November 2010, in the 2010 MLS Expansion Draft, the 32-year-old Mista was waived.
 He announced his retirement on 14 August of the following year.

 International career

 Mista made his debut with Spain on 26 March 2005, in a 3–0 friendly win against China in Salamanca.
 He added another cap seven months later, in a 6–0 away thrashing of San Marino for the 2006 FIFA World Cup qualifiers.

 Coaching career

 Mista began working as a coach at youth level, first with Valencia then with Madrid-based Rayo Vallecano.
 On 11 February 2020, he was announced as the first manager of Canadian Premier League side Atlético Ottawa at the club's official launch event.
-After the COVID-19 pandemic, he finally made his managerial debut on 15 August in a 2–2 draw with York9 FC in neutral Prince Edward Island; the team from the capital finished the season in seventh place, one above last.
+After the COVID-19 pandemic, he finally made his managerial debut on 15 August in a 2–2 draw with York9 at the neutral Prince Edward Island; the team from the capital finished the season in seventh place, one above last.

 After a last-place finish in the 2021 campaign, Mista announced that he would not be returning.